-What is Cornish Path Moss?
+What is Cornish Path-moss?

-Its current homes are former copper mines (Phoenix United Mine and Crow’s Nest, on the edge of Bodmin Moor and Mountain Mine in Co Cork, Ireland).
+Its current homes are former 19th Century metal mines; Phoenix United Mine and Crow’s Nest, on the edge of Bodmin Moor and Mountain Mine at Allihies in Co Cork, Ireland.

 Why is it in trouble?

-How we will help the Cornish Path Moss
+How we have helped the Cornish Path-moss